corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 }
  ```

-Swagger will also give you the curl command which can be used to run the request directly from the command line, for example:
+Swagger also gives the curl command which you can use to run the request directly from the command line, for example:

   ```java
 curl -X 'POST' \